 Moving to the next possibility.

-It is also possible that Sukuna wants Megumi as a host.
 We know that Itadori does not let Sukuna get in control.

 The Shibuya Incident was an exception where Yuji was force-fed a bunch of fingers at once.
 15-fingers Sukuna running rampant was no joke (seriously, dude took on a whole meteor), talk about 20-fingers one!